 From the Dean and Director

-In addition to this brochure, we have developed a companion website (www.ksu.edu/solutions) with links to videos, articles, annual reports, and more information about our programs.
-As you read our 2014 report, relfect on our 150 years of success and join us as we look toward building a successful tomorrow for Kansas.
+As you read the articles and view the videos on this site, please reflect on our accomplishments and join us as we look toward building a successful tomorrow for Kansas.
 I am sure it will be a challenging but productive journey.

 John D. Floros, Dean, College of Agriculture, and Director, K-State Research and Extension